Leonardo Farah Shahin: BK Häcken and loans

-Before the 2019 season, Shahin made the move to BK Häcken.
+Shahin moved to BK Häcken's youth setup ahead of the 2019 season.
 During the 2020 season, he scored 44 goals in 20 games for the under-17s.
-Shahin also made his Allsvenskan debut in a 3–0 victory against Falkenbergs FF on 3 October 2020, as a substitute in stoppage time.
-At the end of the season, he signed his first professional team contract with BK Häcken, agreeing on a three-year deal despite interest from several major Premier League clubs.
+Shahin made his Allsvenskan debut on 3 October 2020, as a stoppage-time substitute in a 3–0 victory against Falkenbergs FF.

+At the end of the season, he signed his first professional team contract with BK Häcken, agreeing on a three-year deal despite interest from several Premier League clubs.
+According to Shahin, Fulham and Wolverhampton Wanderers had expressed interest in signing him for their under-23 teams before he signed his first professional contract with Häcken, but that the COVID-19 pandemic and Brexit prevented a move.

-On 1 September 2021, Shahin was loaned out to AFC Eskilstuna for one year, playing two games in the 2009 Superettan.
+On 1 September 2021, Shahin was loaned out to AFC Eskilstuna for one year, playing two games in the 2021 Superettan.
 On 14 February 2022, he was sent on another one-year loan, to Qviding FIF, where he scored 12 goals in 28 games in the Ettan.